grz0zrg/fas/README.md

 `fas` binary should then be available in the `bin` directory

-Packaging : running `cpack` copy shared libraries into the `bin` directory. (note : `libportaudio.so` and some others doesn't seem to be copied so must be copied manually until it is fixed)

 FAS can be installed with `sudo make install` in the build directory.

 FAS will load grains / waves / impulses first by checking `/usr/local/share/fragment/` (on Linux) default install path (specifically `grains` `waves` `impulses` directories) and when they are not available will look into the binary directory.